Category: Tax

 • The Minimum tax rate of 0.5% of gross turnover would no longer apply to companies with no taxable profit in Nigeria.

-• Members of an MNE group and companies with gross turnover of EUR750,000,000 and above or N50,000,000,000 and above will have to pay a minimum tax if their effective tax rate is less than 15%.
+• Members of an MNE group and companies with gross turnover of £750,000,000 and above or N50,000,000,000 and above will have to pay a minimum tax if their effective tax rate (i.e. covered taxes as a percentage of net income) is less than 15%.
 The Act requires such companies to recompute and pay an additional tax that brings its effective tax rate equal to 15%.
-This aligns with the OECD BEPS Pillar Two global minimum tax framework.

-• The effective tax rate has been defined to mean the rate produced by dividing the aggregate covered tax paid by a company for a year of assessment by the profits of the company.
-For this purpose, profit is defined as the net profit before tax as reported in the audited financial statements, reduced by 5% of depreciation and personnel costs for the year.
+• The effective tax rate has been defined to mean the rate produced by dividing the aggregate covered tax paid by a company for a year of assessment by the net income of the company.
+For this purpose, the net income is defined as the profit before tax as reported in the audited financial statements, excluding franked investment income and unrealistic gains or losses.

 4% Development Levy Replaces Multiple Levies